software-developer-org/scala-akka-http-exercise/README.md

 This exercise uses:
 - [Akka HTTP](https://doc.akka.io/docs/akka-http/current/introduction.html#using-akka-http)

-NB: there are unit tests for each business logic:
+Important: there are unit tests for each business logic:
 - EvaluationRoutesSpec for endpoint testing
 - EvaluationRegistrySpec for business logic